CiscoDevNet/ansible-secure-workload/README.md

 Ansible Testing is done via Molecule
 - Create a Virtual Environment
 - Install Dependencies from `requirements.txt`
-- Run the command `molecule converge -s users` to run the Users scenario
+- Run the command `molecule test -s tetration_user` to run the users scenario (check the `molecule` directory for all scenarios)
-- Run the command `molecule converge --all` to run all the scenarios
+- Run the command `molecule test --all` to run all the scenarios

 The scenarios are in the **molecule** folder.
 Each scenario is named after the module its tests are written for.
 Molecule is designed to do stuff to a VM/Container and then test the state of the container.
-Since this is not the case, instead we use the `converge.yml` file to exercize the role.
+Since this is not the case, instead we use the `converge.yml` file to exercise the role.

 Environmental variables are set in the `molecule.yml` file.
 If you have an `.env.yml` file set in the project root, when molecule runs, it will set the contents of that file as environmental variables.
 This way you can test both local and remote.